-In the section below I added a few more customization options that may be useful for your embedded video.
+Therefore, in the section below, I added a few more customization options that may be useful for your embedded video.

-What if you want to autoplay the video on page load? that’s possible!
+What if you want to autoplay the video on page load?
+That’s possible!
 How about disabling the recommended related videos at the end of the video?
-That’s possible too.
+Yes, you can.

-The table below will provide you with many options for your videos with an example of how to use them.
+Moreover, the table below will provide you with many options for your videos with examples of using them.

 In programming languages,

 0 means no, and

 1 means yes.
 All the customization options need to be added to the URL link inside the